olimorris/persisted.nvim/README.md

 ## 🚀 Usage

 The plugin is designed to work with startup screens like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim) out of the box.
 It will never load a session automatically by default.
+However, if you are using a startup screen plugin, consider lazy loading the plugin (see the **Helpers** section).
+This prevents unintentional session auto-saves when on the startup screen.

-To use the plugin, the commands below may be used:
+To use the plugin, the commands below are available:

 ### Commands